Frank Arthur Brock: Zeebrugge Raid

 "Brock's new and improved smokescreen, or "artificial fog" as he preferred to call it, was ingenious.
 Essentially, a chemical mixture was injected directly under pressure into the hot exhausts of the motor torpedo boats and other small craft or the hot interior surface of the funnels of destroyers.
 The larger ships each had welded iron contraptions, in the region of ten feet in height, hastily assembled at Chatham.
 These were fed with solid cakes of phosphide of calcium.
 Dropped into a bucket-like container full of water, the resulting smoke and flames roared up a chimney and were dispersed by a windmill arrangement.
 It was more toxic than its predecessor.
 Taking in a lungful was an extremely unpleasant experience."

 At Zeebrugge, Brock, anxious to discover the secret of the German system of sound-ranging, begged permission to go ashore, not content to watch the action from an observation ship.
 He joined a storming party on the Mole and was killed in action.

 There is an account of Imperial German Navy sailor Hermann Künne being involved in a fight with an English officer.
 Künne attacked a British officer armed with a revolver and a cutlass.
 Künne was similarly armed with a cutlass.
 He slashed his opponent across the neck and grabbed the revolver.
 The British officer, desperately wounded, stabbed Künne as he fell.
 Given that the Victoria Cross citation for Lieutenant Commander Harrison makes no mention of a sword fight, there are those who believe that Brock was the British officer killed by Künne.

 Brock received a mention in despatches from Vice-Admiral Sir Roger Keyes, for his distinguished services on the night of 22–23 April 1918, He is commemorated on the Zeebrugge Memorial, which stands in Zeebrugge Churchyard.
 The Zeebrugge Memorial commemorates Brock, one mechanic from Brock's group, and two other officers of the Royal Navy who died on the mole at Zeebrugge and have no known grave.
 His wife erected a memorial at Brookwood Cemetery, which commemorates him and her sisters two deceased husbands, all three of whom had served in the Royal Navy as officers.

 Henry Major Tomlinson wrote of Wing Commander Brock: "A first-rate pilot and excellent shot, Commander Brock was a typical English sportsman; and his subsequent death during the operations, for whose success he had been so largely responsible, was a loss of the gravest description to both the Navy and the empire."

-Frank Brock in literature
+In literature

-Gunpowder & Glory is the first biography of Frank Brock.
+Gunpowder & Glory is the first biography of Brock.
 Co-authored by his grandson Harry Smee and the established writer Henry Macrory, the book was published in 2020 by Casemate UK Ltd and explains the centuries of the Brock family, which began its firework enterprise in the 17th century and from which Frank Brock emerged in 1884.

 Other books in which Brock appears include: